bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 ### Communicator-View-Controller(CVC) Architecture Pattern

-The CVC pattern is an architectural pattern based on the Model-View-Controlelr(MVC) pattern.
-As shown in the figure below, it is a client-centric architectural pattern that configures the client browser area as the Communicator-View-Controller architecture and defines the server as a model area.
-Applying the CVC pattern allows client browser implementation technologies to deviate from server technology and server architecture dependencies and
+The CVC pattern is an architectural pattern based on the Model-View-Controller(MVC) pattern.
+As shown in the figure below, it is a client-centric architectural pattern that configures the client's browser area as the Communicator-View-Controller architecture and defines the server as the model area.
-The complexity of development can be reduced by completely separating the design and development areas.
+Applying the CVC pattern allows client browser implementation technologies to deviate from server technology and server architecture dependencies, and the complexity of development can be reduced by completely separating the design and development areas.

 ![CVC Architecture Pattern](images/intr/pic5.png)